Hoi An is one of the most popular destinations in all of Vietnam.

 For food and drinks, you will be spoilt for choice with countless restaurants and bars or you can head to the central market for cheap and easy local cuisine and a refreshing fruit juice.
 My favorite local food is Bahn Mi, (similar to a subway) or a bowl of Pho (pork noodle soup).

-Also in the list of top things to do in Hoi An Old Town is to get some clothing tailor-made from one of the dozens of tailors throughout the town.
-I recommend choosing a tailor off the main street and down one of the smaller alleyways for a much better price on custom made clothing.
+Another great thing to do in Old Town is to get some clothing tailor-made from one of the dozens of tailors throughout the town.
+I recommend choosing a tailor off the main street and down one of the smaller alleyways for a much better price on custom-made clothing.